Sundin/sundin.github.io/content/posts/2018-09-28-last-week-mindset.md

 slug: last-week-mindset
 ---

 Being a consultant, I'm quite used to switching projects and thus have had a bit of practice in handing off a project to other developers.
-This has led me to a range of conslusions that I think can benefit every serious software engineer, consultant or not.
+This has led me to a range of conclusions that I think can benefit every serious software engineer, consultant or not.
 I would like to summarize these findings into the "last week mindset", or; if this was your last week on your current assignment, how would you spend that week?

 Your answer to that question would probably include most of the following tasks: